-- Routine cleaning and spot disinfection of bathrooms and high-touch areas will take place at least twice daily.
+- Routine cleaning and spot disinfection of bathrooms and high-touch areas will take place.

 - Custodial staff follows cleaning protocols in conformance with CDC guidelines using products that meet EPA’s criteria for use against SARS-CoV-2 and that are appropriate for the surface.

 - Custodial staff will wipe down high-touch areas throughout the day.

 - In places such as the library and open computer labs, where surfaces including computers and printers are handled by multiple users, it is strongly encouraged of each user to clean keyboards, mice, work surfaces, and any other equipment (printers, copiers) before and after each use.
 Disinfectant wipes will be available for students, faculty, and staff to wipe down shared surfaces.